 Following the Crude Independent Committee meeting, the Crude Board met to consider the proposed transaction.
 Representatives of management, Sullivan & Cromwell, Jefferies and Jones Day attended the meeting.
 Drafts of the transaction documents, including the merger agreement, and other materials prepared by the Crude Independent Committee's and Crude's advisors were distributed to the members of the Crude Board in advance of the meeting.
 Mr. Christacopoulos described the due diligence reviews undertaken, the history of the discussions and the terms of the proposed transaction.
 A representative of Jones Day reviewed the process and analyses undertaken by the Crude Independent Committee and gave a presentation to the Crude Board of the material terms of the transaction documents.
-At the request of the Crude Independent Committee, representatives of Jefferies informed the Board that it had discussed with the Crude Independent Committee its financial analysis and that it had delivered to the Crude Independent Committee its opinion as described above.
-The Crude Independent Committee reported to the Crude Board its recommendation as described above.
+At the request of the Crude Independent Committee, representatives of Jefferies informed the Board that it had discussed with the Crude Independent Committee its opinion as described above.
+The Crude Independent Committee to the Crude Board to the Crude Board its recommendation as described above.